GregoryJC/backend_data_science/README.md

 ## Visualization

 In the end You should be plotting the data by using its geo data stored as 'lat' and 'lon' columns.
-For this You can use the given script You may find in [data_processing](./src/data_processing.py).
+For this You may use the given script which can be found in [data_processing](./src/data_processing.py) & add a local folder 'visualizations/' on the root level where to store the plots.

 ## Remarks